JrPilar/MergeSort/README.md

 # MergeSort
-Two .cpp codes to sort one or two dimentional array of double type numbers\n Sort.cpp - for one dimentional array\n
+Two .cpp codes to sort one or two dimentional array of double type numbers\end Sort.cpp - for one dimentional array
 Sort_v2.cpp -  for 2-dimentional